What is Global Scholars?

 - Improve your language skills through Language Lab and conversational language groups

-The Global Scholars Program magazine, The Internationalist, is published once a semester and is a collection of pieces submitted by current students, both at Tulane and overseas, as well as currently serving and Returned Peace Corps Volunteers.
+The Global Scholars program magazine, The Internationalist, is published once a year and is a collection of pieces submitted by Global Scholars and students and faculty engaged in international work.
 The magazine highlights different aspects of global health and international work from many different perspectives.
+Check out the 2023-2024 issue of The Internationalist.
+It's a big issue that spans two years of activity!

 Check out the 2023-2024 issue of The Internationalist.
 It's a big issue that spans two years of activity!